-All School staff
+All School Staff

-- Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action. - Consider, at all times, what is in the best interests of the child. - Know how to respond to a pupil who discloses abuse. - Will refer any safeguarding or child protection concerns to the designated safeguarding leads using "My Concern".
-If the concern is urgent it is important that staff tick this box and also contact the relevant DSL in person as soon as possible. - If for any reason "My Concern" is not available, all details should be recorded on the 'Record of Concern Form' and handed to the relevant designated safeguarding lead as soon as possible. - If necessary where the child is at immediate risk, staff should contact the police or Single Point of Access (SPA), or if a child lives out of the borough, to the relevant local authority.
-Heather Locke should be contacted by mobile phone as soon as possible to inform her that this referral has been made.
-If she is unavailable a voice message should be left and a text sent. - Will provide a safe environment in which children can learn.
+- Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action. - Consider, at all times, what is in the best interests of the child. - Know how to respond to a pupil who discloses abuse. - Will refer any safeguarding or child protection concerns to the designated safeguarding lead or, if necessary, where the child is at immediate risk, to the police or Single Point of Access (SPA), or if a child lives out of borough, to the relevant local authority. - Will provide a safe environment in which children can learn.

-8. Safe School, safe staff
+8. Safe school, safe staff